 When set up properly and calibrated (more on this in a second), the PowerPod’s accuracy is on par with the more expensive, traditional type power meters.
 In some testing done against an SRM power meter, the PowerPod was accurate to within 3% of the SRM.
 This is not too bad considering the PowerPod is a very affordable power meter, costing only a fraction of what an SRM power meter does.

 On one hand, the PowerPod is remarkably easy to install when compared to a direct force power meter.
 The PowerPod simply mounts to your handlebars.
 You don’t need to fuss with changing pedals, your crankset or any other bike component.
 However you do need to give it some love and attention when you first set it up.
 Unlike other power meters, the PowerPod requires an initial (one-time) 5 minute calibration ride.
 In addition, we recommend you spend a few minutes playing with its software – through which you can fine-tune the power meter’s precision.

 One more thing…

 The PowerPod comes with its free Isaac software*.
 Isaac allows you to do in depth ride analysis in order to get the most out of your training.
 You can model aerodynamic drag (CdA), rolling resistance and lots more.
 Furthermore, PowerPod offers PowerStroke, an upgraded software package for $99.
 PowerStroke allows you to analyze your entire pedal stroke in great detail.
 With this data, you can experiment with changes to your pedal motion, bike position and bike fit in order to improve your riding efficiency – and therefore your power and speed.

-If you’re on a budget or are simply looking for an affordable power meter, the PowerPod might be the perfect option for you.
-It’s without a doubt the cheapest power meter for cyclists.
+If you’re on a budget or are simply looking for an affordable power meter, the PowerPod Lite might be the perfect option for you.
+It’s without a doubt the cheapest cycling power meter available.